 I don’t take for granted for one second how cool it is that there are people in countries we’ve never set foot in who listen to our music and feel inspired to want to have that effect on other people when they live their dreams and grow up to be professional musicians.

-While we make this music for ourselves, seeing it having that impact on other people is so fulfilling and adds a sense of purpose to what we do.
+While we make this music for ourselves, seeing it having that impact on other people is so fulfilling and add a sense of purpose to what we do.

-A Dream In Static” has an incredible receptivity in the music around the world and from my perspective, I think it changed the music preference of many metal fans.
+A Dream In Static had an incredible receptivity between music fans around the world, and from my perspective, I think it transformed the music preference of many metal fans.